jackmontoro/cse15l-lab-reports/index.md

 1. Introduce ourselves to the group
 2. Post a screenshot of our VSCode homepage to demonstrate that it is working
 3. Access ieng6 remotely through ssh and post a screenshot

+Hey, Soul Sista, aint that mista mista on the radio stereo